These 30 top SaaS providers run the best partner programs in the business—here’s how you can model your portal do the same.

 Ruler Analytics partners enjoy special monthly incentives to help introduce new clients to the platform as well as ongoing revenue share.
 They provide strong training and custom marketing materials to help partner agencies market their services as well as a white label version of Ruler with support for custom subdomains that agencies can utilize for their client reporting.
-In a unique twist, Ruler also offers additional revenue share for recruiting other partners, something many other SaaS platforms could stand to take advantage of.
+In a unique twist, Ruler also offers additional revenue share for recruiting other partners, something from which many other SaaS platforms could benefit.

 Key Takeaway: Offering revenue share for recruiting additional partners is an easy way for your partner program to stand out.